 - Interrupted Thermostat Call for Heat If the thermostat demand for heat is removed before the flame is recognized, the control will run the venter motor for the post purge period and de-energize all outputs.
 If the thermostat demand for heat is removed after successful ignition, the control will de-energize the gas valve, run the venter motor through post purge, and run the blower motor on heat speed for the selected delay off time. - Soft Lockout The control shall not initiate a call for heat or call for continuous fan while in lockout.
 The control will still respond to an open limit and undesired flame.
 Lockout shall automatically reset after one hour.
 Lockout may be manually reset by removing power from the control for more than one second or removing the thermostat call for heat for more than one and less than 20 seconds. - Hard Lockout If the control detects a fault on the control board, the status LED will be de-energized, and the control will lockout as long as the fault remains.
 A hard lockout will automatically reset if the hardware fault clears. - Power Interruption During a momentary power interruption or at voltage levels below the minimum operating voltage for line voltage the system will self-recover without lockout when voltage returns to the operating range.
 During a momentary power interruption of low voltage the board will enter a soft lockout.
 Power interruptions of less than 80ms shall not cause the control to change operating states.
 Power interruptions greater than 80ms may cause the control to interrupt the current operating cycle and re-start. - Ignition Retry If flame is not established on the first trial for ignition, the control de-energizes the gas valve and the venter motor remains energized for an inter-purge period of 30 seconds.
 The spark and gas valve are then re-energized, and the control initiates another trial for ignition.
 If flame is not established on the second trial for ignition, the control de-energizes the gas valve, energizes the blower motor on heat speed, and venter motor remains energized.
 The blower motor is shut off after 180 seconds.
 When the blower motor de-energizes, the spark and gas valve are re-energized and the control initiates another trial for ignition.
 (This blower delay is a self-healing feature for an open auxiliary limit switch).
 If flame is not established on the third trial for ignition, the control de-energizes the gas valve, and the venter motor remains energized for an inter-purge period of 20 seconds.
 The control then re-energizes the gas valve and spark and initiates another trial for ignition.
 If flame is not established on the fifth trial for ignition (initial try plus 4 re-tries), the control de-energizes the gas valve and goes into lockout.
-The control goes to one flash on the green LED to indicate ignition failure lockout. - Optional Condensate Freeze Protection If the burner compartment temperature falls to 41°F $\pm$ 9°F, the safety thermostat switch will close and energize the condensate heater.
-The heater will remain energized until the burner compartment reaches a temperature of $68^{\circ}F \pm 9^{\circ}F$ .
-This heater will operate independently of the furnace's standard sequence of operation.
+The control goes to one flash on the green LED to indicate ignition failure lockout. - Safety Thermostat Call for Heat If the burner compartment falls to a temperature of 41°F \pm 9°F, the safety thermostat mounted on the control board bracket will send a supplementary call for heat to the control board.
+This call for heat will remain until the burner compartment temperature reaches $68^{\circ}F \pm 9^{\circ}F$.
+The furnace operates under the standard sequence of operation during this call.